 It was originally planned that the HCA would make the CPO on behalf of the partnership, but, in response to the introduction of the Localism Act 2011, the HCA decided to withdraw from CPO activity in these matters nationally and pass them to the Local Authority.
-As a result of this, Cabinet agreed, in principle, to make a CPO, should one be required (Cabinet 7th February 2013 - min 84/2013).
+As a result of this, Cabinet agreed, in principle, to make a CPO, should one be required (Cabinet 7 February 2013 - min 84/2013).

 The north and south phases of the redevelopment will each require their own CPO due to the lengthy nature of the regeneration scheme.
 Approval for the CPO for the south phase will be sought at a later date.
-In addition to the CPO for the north phase, a CPO is also required in relation to some unregistered land required for the development of the west phase, see below.
-The west phase is predominantly the redundant Fryerns School site that is now in the ownership of the HCA, but it also includes unregistered land on the western periphery of the school site.